bright/new-www/content/blog/unleashing-creativity-the-career-journey-of-łukasz-an-ios-developer.md

 I would say sharing my ideas. **I used to hold myself back, assuming that my suggestions might be silly** or that others had more knowledge on the subject. **Now, sharing ideas has become a natural part of my work**, and it's something I truly value.

 <div className="image">![quote on sharing ideas](/images/lukasz_quote_sharing_ideas.png "quote on sharing ideas")</div>

+## How do you recall switching to SwiftUI?

+The switch wasn’t too challenging for me because, in college, I had classes on the QT framework, which introduced me to the declarative approach to building views.
+At the time, I struggled with it, but I eventually got the hang of it.
+That experience paid off later when I started learning SwiftUI, as I was already familiar with the paradigm.

+## Are you in the process of switching from UIKit to SwiftUI in the project you're part of?

+Yes, I’m part of a team developing a [mobile app for a company in the construction industry](/projects/document-management-apps-construction/).
+The app was initially written using UIKit because, at the time, SwiftUI wasn’t production-ready.
+We waited about a year, and after seeing significant progress in SwiftUI’s development, we began modernizing the app.